Updated:

 Wellbeing Hubs also work closely with parents to ensure that the support given at school is reinforced at home.
 Parents can receive training, workshops, and resources on how to support their children's mental health and wellbeing.
 This partnership between schools, students, and parents creates a holistic approach to promoting positive mental health.

-Wellbeing Hubs in secondary schools are essential to supporting students' mental health and wellbeing.
+Wellbeing Hubs in secondary schools are essential to supporting students' inclusion and wellbeing.
 They offer services and resources that cater to students' mental health needs and provide a supportive, safe space where students can access mental health professionals without stigma or judgment.
 These hubs help students cope with stress, depression, and anxiety, which are prevalent among secondary school students.
 They also offer support and training for teachers and staff, which ensures they have the victim tools to assist students with mental health issues.

 There is also an extended example from case study School Parkwood E-ACT in our Wellbeing Club programme along with examples of effective practice from other schools, tools, resources, ongoing CPD and expert school wellbeing consultancy.